-July 4th is an important date for Tuskegee University – it is not only Independence Day but also the 19th century day in which this pioneering historically black university was established.
+July 4th is an important date for Tuskegee University – it is not only Independence Day but also the anniversary in which this pioneering historically black university was established.
 Two names will forever be mentioned when the story of Tuskegee is told – Booker T. Washington and Lewis Adams.

 Washington founded the institution on the historic day in 1881 and named it Tuskegee Normal and Industrial Institute.
 He became president and served in that capacity till his death at the age of 59 in 1915.
 The development of the institute is credited to Dr. Washington’s great fundraising and mobilizing ability as he started the institution with hardly any money.